Tea tree oil and horses

 - The general idea is about 5% for people, and anything over 10% for people and you are walking a fine line between benefit and your skin blistering and peeling off.

-- There is some non-scientific information that I found about the percentages to use on horses, but since no sources said the same thing, I’m not going to pass on this confusing mess.
+- I found some non-scientific information about the percentages to use on horses, but since no sources said the same thing, I’m not going to pass on this confusing mess.

 - So, in a nutshell, you will never find me with a bottle of pure tea tree oil.
-You will, however, find me with bottles of shampoos or ointments or sprays that contain tea tree oil.
+You will find me with bottles of shampoos, hoof oils, ointments, or sprays containing tea tree oil.

-- And only because I know they have been lovingly created by reputable manufacturers to exacting and precise standards.
+- And only because I know reputable manufacturers have lovingly created them to exacting and precise standards.
 I am not a reputable manufacturer, and there is no way I would trust myself to concoct and store a dilution of this stuff when I find that making toast is hard.

 - Just to be perfectly clear – I am not saying “I hate tea tree oil.”
 I’m actually saying “I like tea tree oil, I have used it and it can help.
-I just think it’s best for us as horse owner folks not to mess with it.”
+I just think it’s best for us as horse owner folks to consult their vets.”

 - And, as with all things bacterial and fungal that we would want to use tea tree oil for, please consult with your veterinarian before you do any treatment plan.